Skip to main content

 Brewtown, Upper Hutt

-Upper Hutt’s Brewtown is a rare beast: a former tyre factory transformed into a craft beer village, complete with breweries, a distillery, go-karts, paintball, ten-pin bowling, and an ice-skating rink.
+Upper Hutt's Brewtown is a former Dunlop tyre factory turned craft beer village, with five breweries, a distillery, and Daytona Adventure Park.
+It's a short walk from Upper Hutt train station.

 Panhead Brewery